roryprimrose/roryprimrose.github.io/_posts/2010-09-30-creating-updatable-generic-windows-workflow-activities.md

 This activity defines the default type of String.
 Designer support for changing this type is required after dropping the activity on the designer because the DefaultArgumentTypeAttribute avoids the developer having to define the generic type up front.
 It has the additional benefit of allowing the developer to change the activity type once it is is already on the designer as the workflow is developed and refactored.

-The ArgumentType property does not exist on the ExecuteBookmark<T> class.
-It is an AttachedProperty<Type> instance attached to the ModelItem that represents the activity on the design surface.
+The ArgumentType property does not exist on the ExecuteBookmark&lt;T&gt; class.
+It is an AttachedProperty&lt;Type&gt; instance attached to the ModelItem that represents the activity on the design surface.
 The setter of this property provides the notification that the type is being changed.
 The designer attaches the property to the ModelItem in the activity designer when a new ModelItem instance is assigned.

 {% highlight csharp linenos %}
 namespace Neovolve.Toolkit.Workflow.Design.Presentation